gallery/gallery3/README.md

 ### Optional dependencies

 Install composer dependencies to make all of the modules work (currently autorotate, phpmailer).
+In the top level gallery directory where the composer.json file exists run the following:

 ```sh
 composer install